 This spot has been added by

-A snorkelling session on a film set, does this sound appealing to you?
+A snorkeling session on a movie set, does this sound appealing to you?
 Head for Wallilabou Bay, where several scenes of the first opus of the series “Pirates of the Caribbean” were shot!
-At the foot of the “pirates arch” and all along the cliffs bordering the bay there is a magnificent reef drop off.
-Covered in corals, the reef hosts a very diverse marine life, among which moray eels, angelfish, boxfish and schools of damsels.
+At the foot of the “pirates arch” and all along the cliffs bordering the bay there is a magnificent reef drop-off.
+Covered in corals, the reef hosts a very diverse marine life, among which moray eels, angelfish, boxfish, and schools of damsels.